Investing / Trading

 What are the different types of stop loss?

-What-are-the-different-types-of-stop-loss There are two types of stop loss that can be used by traders to limit their losses.
+Types of stop loss order in stock market There are two types of stop loss that can be used by traders to limit their losses.
 The details of the same are mentioned below.

 1. Fixed stop loss